 The ACC is one of the four instruments of communion, the others being the archbishop of Canterbury (who serves as president of the ACC), the Lambeth Conference of Anglican bishops, and the Primates Meeting.

 Formed in 1969, the ACC includes clergy and lay people, as well as bishops, among its delegates.
 The membership includes from one to three persons from each of the Anglican Communion’s 38 provinces, depending on the numerical size of each province.
 Where there are three members, there is a bishop, a priest and a lay person.
 Where fewer members are appointed, preference is given to lay membership.
-The ACC’s constitution is here.
 The council generally meets every three or four years.

 The Episcopal Church is represented by Josephine Hicks of North Carolina; the Rev. Gay Jennings of Ohio; and Bishop Ian Douglas of Connecticut.